MileHacker Logo

 Tunnels

-While permitted, walking or cycling through Parkway tunnels demands extreme caution due to darkness, vehicle traffic, and limited space.
+While permitted, walking or cycling through Parkway tunnels demands extreme exercise be wary of darkness, vehicle traffic, and scarce space.
 Use lights and reflective clothing.

 High Caution